TBH-Project2/P2/README.md

 ## Comparing the Performance of the LSTM and VADER Deep Learning models when performing NLP. for sentiment Analysis.

 ### Project Purpose:

-_Demonstrate the use of an NLP model on executive statements to interpret the tone and sentiments.
-10-k's, 10-q's, earning calls, and other financial statements are often read by investors to foress price changes in the company's stock._
+To demonstrate two different methods that are used to perform sentiment analysis, and compare their efficacy  when applied to comments  made by executives during an earnings call.

 ### Project Overview:
-Executive Voices is a tool that allows you to do run a sentiment anlyisis on a typed statement of any kind and determine thethe overall sentiment score of the processed text.
+Executive Voices is a tool that allows you to do run a sentiment anlyisis on a typed statement of any kind and determine the overall sentiment score of the processed text.
 The project can be used to compare the results of LSTM and VADER when used in Natural Language Processing using various metrics and testing techniques.
-We decided to use the ....... from Intel Corp. on ..... and analyze the overalltone of the CEO and the CFO.
+We used management's comments in the Intel Corp 2020 Q4 earnings call analyzed the overall tone of the CEO.

 ### Built With:
 This project is written in Python using Jupyter Notebook in combination with tha following modules.